hello-metropolis/quickstart/README.md

 rm config/master.key && rm config/credentials.yml.enc && EDITOR=vim rails credentials:edit
 ```

+Press escape, :wq to save and quit the file.

 **Third**, store the contents of this file in the `Google Cloud Secret Manager`: